 3.1.
 Data description Main characteristics of the data set described in an easily understandable manner, referring to the data and indicators disseminated.

-Providers of 24-hour welfare services to adults and users of these services; providers of shelter service; providers and users of substitute home service; children without parental care and children needing assistance
+Providers of care services to adults and users of these services; providers and users of safe house service; providers and users of alternative care service; children in need of assistance

 3.2.
 Classification system Arrangement or division of objects into groups based on characteristics which the objects have in common.